Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 Let’s say that unauthorized computer use is just the beginning of your problems.
 What if you’re also concerned about what’s going on around your computer?
 A keylogger or activity monitor can’t help you there.

-The tools above provide a complete pack for monitoring your PC.
+With the above tools, you now know how to track PC activity even when you’re not in the room.
 You can find out what was typed, what websites were visited, what files were downloaded, and what emails were sent.
 You can even see what’s going on in front of your computer remotely via your webcam.